Pari/GP Reference Documentation HOME Contents - Global index - GP keyboard shortcuts

 ?
 Ser(T, 'x, 11)

-If s is a vector, on the other hand, the coefficients of the vector are understood to be the coefficients of the power series starting from the constant term (as in Polrev(x)), and the precision d is ignored: in other words, in this case, we convert t_VEC / t_COL to the power series whose significant terms are exactly given by the vector entries.
-Finally, if s is already a power series in v, we return it verbatim, ignoring d again.
-If d significant terms are desired in the last two cases, convert/truncate to t_POL first.
+* If s is a vector, the coefficients of the vector are understood to be the coefficients of the power series starting from the constant term (as in Polrev(x)); in other words we convert t_VEC / t_COL to the power series whose significant terms are exactly given by the vector entries.

 The warning given for Pol also applies here: this is not a substitution function.

-The library syntax is GEN gtoser(GEN s, long v = -1, long precdl) where v is a variable number.
+The library syntax is GEN Ser0(GEN s, long v = -1, GEN d = NULL, long precdl) where v is a variable number.

 Converts x into a set, i.e. into a row vector, with strictly increasing entries with respect to the (somewhat arbitrary) universal comparison function cmp.
 Standard container types t_VEC, t_COL, t_LIST and t_VECSMALL are converted to the set with corresponding elements.
 All others are converted to a set with one element.